RuoqingCheng/DeVirus/README.md

 1. 3 raw RNA reads fastq files from 3 experimental groups and 3 raw RNA reads fastq files from 3 control groups: To build de novo transcriptome for differential expression analysis.

 2. Reference genome fasta/fna file: To create a database for gene annotation.
 Can be downloaded from NCBI: https://www.ncbi.nlm.nih.gov/

+## Getting Started with the Pipeline
+The difference between pipeline 1 in AssemblyAnalysis.bash and pipeline2 ReferenceAnalysis.bash is that there is no assembly part and annotation part in pipeline 1 and pipeline 2.

+#### Assembly(Trinity)
+Trinity will generate Trinity.fasta (.fasta file) in ./trinity_test_out from 6 input fastq files.
+In this assembly part, Trinity will automatically check the quality of raw RNA-seq reads, generate trimmed reads and assemble transcriptome from these clean data.

+#### Annotation and Picking up the Possible Virus Sequences (BLAST)
+The assembled transcriptome will be aligned against a small database created with BLASTNusing the input reference genome (.fasta file).
+We only annotate those input sequences with e-value lower than 1e-10.
+Also in this step we will generate a fasta file named virus.fasta.
+For those hits with high e-value (>1e-10) in the blast result, we construe that they are resulted from possible virus sequences due to infection samples and save them into virus.fasta.

+#### Mapping and Getting Expression Information (BWA MEM, countxpression.py)
+BWA MEM will generate .bam files and .sam files.
+In pipeline 1 with AssemblyAnalysis.bash, we are mapping RNA-seq reads to the generated transcriptome assembly.
+While in pipeline 2 running ReferenceAnalysis.bash, RNA-seq reads are mapped to reference genome.
+We use countxpression.py after mapping [1].
+This python script is to collect all the statistics we need from the generated .sam files and generate several * counts.txt.
+Later command lines are used to adjust these * counts.txt files into allcountsdata.txt which recording the expression of each contig in different samples .

 #### Citation:
 1.De Wit P, Pespeni MH, Ladner JT, Barshis DJ, Seneca F, Jaris H, Overgaard Therkildsen N, Morikawa M and Palumbi SR (2012) The simple fool's guide to population genomics via RNA-Seq: an introduction to high-throughput sequencing data analysis.
 Molecular Ecology Resources 12, 1058-1067.